 Engage students in scientific discourse.
 Today we have a wide choice of technology that allows us to optimize our teaching, but in needs to engage the student.
 Technology can not only be used to reduce repetitive tasks, but may also foster academic discourse.
 For example, blended learning proposes careful mix between asynchronous Internet technologies with face-to-face learning.
-In Loughborough University we have many students from different places in the world, mainly from Asia, Africa and the Middle East.
 It is important to appreciate the different cultural backgrounds and teach in a way that suites everyone, and this method also addresses Bloom's 2-sigma problem.

 Integrate technology in a meaningful way.
 Simple role-play tools can create realistic situations, which significantly improve student's motivation.
 However, technology should never be used just for the shake of using technology.
 In my teaching I integrate it in the form of role-play scenarios.
 For example, to recreate the operations of an Internet Service Provider (ISP).
 Or in simpler forms via online discussion forums.
 Such simple tricks will encourage quieter students to "speak-up", as the anonymity of the forum can allow students to think first.
 However, it is important that the technology makes sense to the student, e.g., via replicating the processes of the Internet Engineering Task Force (IETF).